MichaelCurrin/learn-to-code/intro_to_coding.md

 	- [JavaScript](/Scripting\ languages/JavaScript)
 		- For behavior
 		- This adds interactivity to the website.
 It means you can do things like process requests like form submissions, searches and scrolling through images on a feed, all without having to reload the entire page, but just the part that needs to change.
 		- While HTML has elements which can do validation (such as a username must match a regex pattern), JavaScript can be used to do validation which is more complex and give you live feedback.
-For example, you can type a username to register and web requests are fired in the background to check if it exist
+For example, you can type a username to register and web requests are fired in the background to check if it exists and then you get a green indicator say that it is not taken, all before you actually click a submit button.
 		- JavaScript is also what creates pop-ups (pleasant or annoying) and manages cookies on a website.
 		- Some JavaScript frameworks go in the direction of [Progress web apps](https://en.wikipedia.org/wiki/Progressive_web_application) and allow to navigate within a "shell", much like a mobile application, such that any page loads are seamless.
 These application and all its page may even work completely offline once the initial page has loaded, though you will of course lose the ability to pull in the latest content or push content or profile changes.
 		- Some websites are built with such as reliance on JavaScript that the page may lose its main functionality and it may even be reduced or a white page or placeholder icon (see Instagram with JS disabled).
 Sometimes there is a message which says you need to enable JavaScript.